-Phillips Academy Summer Session offers a rigorous, engaging academic program for middle and high school students, with day- and boarding programs available on its 500-acre Andover campus.
-With over 60 courses, Andover's summer program serve students from all over the world.
+Phillips Academy Summer Session offers a rigorous, engaging academic program for middle and high school students, with day, boarding, and online program options available.
+With over 80 courses offered between our beautiful 500 acre residential campus or our online community, Andover's summer program serves students from all over the world.

 What if, in one summer day, you could build and test a six-foot slingshot, analyze and discuss globalization, eat a delicious panini, rehearse with a chamber ensemble, and take a nature walk – all before 5 p.m.?
 Or maybe you’d rather debate ethics with your classmates, use a 3-D printer to create parts for a robot, and play a game of soccer against a new group of friends?
 Perhaps you’d like to write and perform a dramatic monologue, savor a slice of veggie pizza, and view and extensive photography collection at the Addison Galley of American Art before heading out to take your own shots for class.